guguji666666/Active-Directoy-Lab/KMS/README.md

 Input `Y` when the process completes to reboot the machine.

 #### 6. Reboot the client/server
-#### 7. Go to activation settings, check if the client/server has been activated
+#### 7. Go to activation settings, check if the server has been activated

 Sample for Windows server 2022